-This is the initial stage characterized by mild symptoms such as tremors on one side of the body.
+This is the initial stage characterized by mild symptoms such as rigidity, tremors, or slowness of movement in the leg or arm on one side of the body.
 The symptoms at this stage usually do not affect daily activities.
-Changes in posture, walking, and facial expression may be noticed by close relatives and friends.
+Changes in facial expression may be noticed by the patient’s close relatives and friends.

-Symptoms start to get worse in this stage with tremor, rigidity, and other movements affecting both sides of the body.
+Symptoms start to worsen at this stage with tremor, rigidity, and other movements affecting both sides of the body and the body axis.
 Problems with walking and poor posture are noticeable.
-Daily activities become more difficult, but the person is still able to live alone.
+Daily activities become more difficult, but the person is still able to live independently.

 This is the mid-stage of the disease characterized by loss of balance and slowness of movement.
 Falls become more common during this stage.
-The person is still able to live alone, although the disease significantly affects daily activities such as dressing or eating.
+The patient is, however, still able to live alone, and able to do daily activities such as dressing or eating.

 This is the most advanced and debilitating stage of the disease.
-Patients have great difficulty in walking or standing.
+Patients have great difficulty walking or standing.
 They are not able to live alone and require a wheelchair to move around.
 Assistance is needed in all daily activities.
-Besides motor symptoms, the person may see, hear, or experience things that aren’t real (hallucinations), or believe that things that aren’t accurate (delusions).
+Besides motor symptoms, the person may see, hear, or experience things that are not real (hallucinations), or believe things that are not true (delusions).

 Parkinson’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.